 Since our founding in 2008, members have spoken about how much they learn by participating in collective giving.
-A member once said, “I think of my donation like a tuition payment—I’m learning so much!”
+A member once said that she thought of her donation like a tuition payment—because she was learning so much!

 Some of our members have their own family foundations.
 They have joined Impact100 Philadelphia, at least in part, to learn ways to strengthen their foundation grantmaking.
 I recently spoke to such a member, who asked to remain anonymous.

 You’ve been a member of both Exponent Philanthropy and Impact100 Philadelphia?

 “Yes.
 At Exponent Philanthropy conferences, we met people involved in other small foundations.
 There was a lot of diversity among them and in how they operated.
 We took a lot away from those conversations.
 We joined Impact to experience the collective giving process.
 I think more minds mean more ideas.
 You’re not just giving because of a personal preference, but you’re doing it in an intentional way, in a more formalized process.
 For us, joining was a no-brainer, really.
 We saw Impact100 giving grants, doing it so well, and encouraging giving throughout the whole Philadelphia region, through this vehicle of collective giving.”